chloeloveall/pizza-parlor/README.md

 Code: let newOrder = new Order();
 Expect(newOrder).toEqual(Order pizzas {})

+Test: 'It should store instances of Pizza in the Order object' Expect(Order.prototype.addPizzaOrder).toEqual(pizza {})

+Test: 'It should assign an orderId to each instance of Pizza that is added to Order' Expect(Order.prototype.assignId).toEqual(this.currentOrderId +=1)

 Describe: Pizza()
 Test: 'It should construct instances of Pizza'
 Code: let newPizza = new Pizza();